Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.18.2/worldgen.md

 Accepts a consumer with several methods:

-- `.flatness(number)`{: .language-kube }: Accepts a number, in the range [0, 1].
+- `.flatness(number)`{: .language-kube-18 }: Accepts a number, in the range [0, 1].
 It describes the how many solid blocks, as a percentage the surrounding area must contain.
 Defaults to 0.5
-- `.radius(integer)`{: .language-kube }: Accepts an integer and sets the radius around the initial position that the area is checked for solid blocks, defaults to 2
+- `.radius(integer)`{: .language-kube-18 }: Accepts an integer and sets the radius around the initial position that the area is checked for solid blocks, defaults to 2
-- `.maxDepth(integer)`{: .language-kube }: Accepts an integer and sets how deep from the original position the decorator should try and search, defaults to 4
+- `.maxDepth(integer)`{: .language-kube-18 }: Accepts an integer and sets how deep from the original position the decorator should try and search, defaults to 4

 ### .nearWater(integer)